-The North Carolina Digital Heritage Center is a statewide digitization and digital publishing program housed in the North Carolina Collection at the University of North Carolina at Chapel Hill.
-The Digital Heritage Center works with cultural heritage institutions across North Carolina to digitize and publish historic materials online.
-The Digital Heritage Center provides libraries, archives, museums, historical societies, and other cultural heritage institutions with the opportunity to promote and increase access to their collections through digitization.
-The Center is supported by the State Library of North Carolina with funds from the Institute of Museum and Library Services under the provisions of the Library and Services and Technology Act, and by the UNC-Chapel Hill University Library.
+The North Carolina Digital Heritage Center is a statewide digitization and digital publishing organization housed at UNC’s Wilson Special Collections Library.
+We work with North Carolina cultural heritage organizations* to scan, describe, and publish historical materials online, increasing access to and use of their collections.
+We are North Carolina’s hub for the Digital Public Library of America.
+The Center is supported by the State Library of North Carolina with funds from the Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, and by the UNC-Chapel Hill University Library.

 The North Carolina Digital Heritage Center:

 - Celebrates the cultural and geographic diversity of North Carolina;

 - Believes that community history and culture has the power to enrich the lives of all North Carolinians;

 - Advocates for open access to North Carolina’s cultural heritage;

 - Values all cultural heritage collections, regardless of their size, location, or content;